Top 29 Data Engineer Interview Questions And Answers

 Q #26) What happens when the Block scanner detects a corrupt data block?

-Answer: First of all DataNode reports to NameNode.
-Then NameNode starts creating a new replica through the replica of the corrupt block.
-Corrupted data block will not be deleted if the replication count of the right replicas matches the replication factor.
+Answer: First, DataNode reports to NameNode.
+Then, NameNode starts creating a new replica through a replica of the corrupt block.
+The system will not delete a corrupted data block if the right replicas’ replication count matches the replication factor.

-Q #27) Have you ever found a new innovative use for already existing data?
+Q #27) Have you ever found an innovative use for existing data?
 Did it affect the company positively?

 Collaborated with the department analysts for a better understanding of those correlations.
 With our understanding, we made some strategic changes that affected the employee turnover rate positively.”

-Q #28) What non-technical skills do you think comes in most handy as a data engineer?
+Q #28) What non-technical skills do you think come in most handy as a data engineer?

-Answer: Try to avoid the most obvious answers like communicating or interpersonal skills.
-You can say, “prioritizing and multitasking have often come in handy in my job.
+Answer: Try to avoid the most obvious answers, such as communication or interpersonal skills.
+You can say, “Prioritizing and multitasking have often come in handy in my job.
 We get various tasks in a day because we work with different departments.
 And hence, it becomes vital that we prioritize them.
-It makes our work easy and helps us efficiently finishing them all.”
+It makes our work easy and helps us finish them all.”

 Q #29) What are some common problems you have faced as a data engineer?